tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 Meanwhile, non-queer-people can’t seem to understand WHY suicide is still highest per-capita among queer youth, specifically queer trans youth.
 You know what they need?
 MORE AWARENESS.
 That’s all they need.
 More awareness.

-[Doing a 'Susan' impression:] Why are there all these suicides?
+<u>[Doing a 'Susan' impression:]</u> Why are there all these suicides?
 Haven’t all of these depressed queer kids seen the rainbow logos every June?
 Haven’t they seen all the gays Disney’s been putting in movies?
 Like that one in Cruella, or Beauty and the Beast, or Jungle Cruise.
 I mean they never said they were gay in the movie but still.
 OH, and that guy from the Eternals.
 I didn’t go see it but I’m sure these LBGTABC kids did.
 Don’t they know they’re being seen?
 I’m doing MY part!
 I watch Queer-Eye on Netflix!

 The objective of these laws is not to erase queer people.
 These lawmakers aren’t dumb— <span class="del">Well…</span> most of them… The corperate moguls funneling money into these lawmakers aren’t dumb.
 They know queer people have this weird habbit of repopulating themselves because, i don’t know, deviations from cis-hetero identity expressions are somehow doccumented throughout all of biology.